Downtown Senoia & Senoia Welcome Center

 The Woodbury Shoppe

 Every trip to Senoia should include a visit to The Woodbury Shoppe, which is the go-to location for "The Walking Dead" memorabilia and fan gear.
-The owners are none other than creator of the graphic novel and executive producer of the show Robert Kirkman, executive producer David Alpert, former Riverwood Studios co-owner Scott Tigchelaar and shop executive manager Brian Jagt.
+The owners are the creator of the graphic novel and executive producer of the show Robert Kirkman, executive producer David Alpert, former Riverwood Studios co-owner Scott Tigchelaar and shop executive manager Brian Jagt.
 They’ve filled it with items like signed photos, cardboard cutouts and officially licensed products.
 There’s even a small museum of props from the set downstairs and the Waking Dead Cafe.
 Atlanta Movie Tours leave from this location.

 Georgia Tour Company